daneasterman/citizen-reports/README.md

 ## Features

-Citizen reports is a real time reporting tool which automatically geolocates reports sent by citizens when a news-worthy incident occurs.
+Citizen reports is a real time reporting tool which automatically geolocates reports sent by citizens when a newsworthy incident occurs.

 It includes a built-in image compression tool which allows users to quickly upload images to the platform even when mobile internet service is poor.